 The model number will be in different places on different websites, but you’ll often find it in the fine print.

-You won’t want to use a retailer’s SKU number because the SKU is used by an individual store to organize the item in their system.
+You won’t want to use a retailer’s SKU number because the SKUs are used by individual stores to organize items in their systems.

-Keep in mind that Google Shopping may also show you related items when you’re searching.
-Typically, the first item will be an exact match for your search term, but further down the screen, you might see other things like older models or other relevant products.
+Google Shopping may also show you related items when you’re searching.
+Typically, the first item will be an exact match for your search term, but farther down the screen, you might see other things like older models or other relevant products.

 You can customize your search with different filters including price and seller.